 Bosphorus is a fantastic little restaurant serving authentic Turkish and Mediterranean cuisine and is always one of my top recommendations for people when they move to the area.

-The complimentary Turkish flatbread, pide, is outstanding and we never ever skip ordering the Cigar Bourek, an appetizer that consists of fried filo dough filled with feta, parsley, and onions and served with marinara sauce.
+The complimentary Turkish flatbread, pide, is outstanding, and we never ever skip ordering the Cigar Bourek.
+This appetizer consists of fried filo dough filled with feta, parsley, and onions and served with marinara sauce.

-Sassool is a really neat fast-casual restaurant serving both hot and cold Lebanese and Mediterranean food.
+Sassool is a neat, fast-casual restaurant serving hot and cold Lebanese and Mediterranean food.
 Choose from made-to-order entrees, or stick with the variety of delicious deli sides on display.
-Their food is so flavorful and there are plenty of options for customers with various dietary restrictions.
+Their food is so flavorful, and there are plenty of options for customers with various dietary restrictions.

 Yes, you can even find Caribbean food in Cary!